eunbaejeon/louisjeon/README.md

-# SWEngineer with interest in React, Python, ML, LLM
+# SWE with interest in React, Python, ML, LLM